mb64/prolog/README.md

  - Reset REPL
  - Command-line args to load files, run queries, optional REPL
  - Nicer lexer: allow for unicode, base-n literals, etc
+ - Allow `_Variables`, and generate warnings for singleton variables
- - Errors?
-Would be nice to have debug info on each clause, and be able to give pretty stacktraces on fatal errors
+ - ~~Errors?
+Would be nice to have debug info on each clause, and be able to give pretty stacktraces on fatal errors~~ Done!
+ - Maybe don't abuse `codespan_reporting` for stack traces
  - Debugging facilities?
  - Investigate alternatives to rustyline